euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 efficiency and quality.
 A total of 12 papers were submitted, covering a large number of fields: Bioinformatics, Neuroscience, Geology, Astrophysics, etc.
-Each paper was reviewed by at least two members of the proceeding committee openly on Github.
+Each paper was reviewed by at least two members of the proceeding committee openly on GitHub.
 The committee consisted of members from several countries, both from industry and academia.
 The reviews and papers, as well as the tool used to produce this document are publicly available on http://github.com/euroscipy/euroscipy_proceedings.git